jedahan/piwall/readme.md

     sudo apt-get install libav-tools

-## For each the tiles
+# For each tile

 Enable the piwalltile init script

     sudo update-rc.d piwalltile defaults

-Copy the appropriate config for the left or right tile
+Install the default config

     cp .piwall ~
-    cp .pitile-left ~/.pitile
+    cp .pitile ~
-    #cp .pitile-right ~/.pitile

 ## For the Server